 A coach should challenge you to persist until you succeed, while at the same time challenging you about whether your goals and direction are what you truly want to pursue.
 I am a coach – just so you know that I may be somewhat biased in the benefits of a personal business coach.
 That said, coaching tends to explore your motives and your business plans quite in-depth.
 Coach that merely affirms your self-worth with a slap on the back should be avoided.
-The following remarks may help you to decide on the merits of a personal business coach to improve your own and your business’s performance.
+The following remarks may help you to decide on the merits of a personal business coach to improve your own and your business’s performance and whether executive coaching services is going to benefit you in the long run.

 Business coaching ought to have a strategic emphasis.
 The purpose of personal business coaching is to keep you to account, focus you on your strategy, and provide expert help with strategic decisions.